mariusmu/dhis2-message-app/Readme.md

 ## Important!
 If you were to add this to the dhis2 dashboard, then you will need to change some .vm files on DHIS2.
-Please replace the files dhis-live\webapps\dhis\dhis-web-dashboard-integration\ with the vm files in the folder "DHIS2-dashboard-changes"
+Please replace the files dhis-live\webapps\dhis\dhis-web-dashboard-integration\ with the vm files in the folder "DHIS2-dashboard-changes".
+Also copy the stylesheet

 # Tests
 We have only tested the reducers, ApiService and Action creators